Puffer Fish Sushi: How Fugu Kills You

 4. How Long Does It Take for Puffer Fish Poison to Kill You?

-Anywhere from twenty minutes to twenty-four hours.
+Anywhere from 20 minutes to 24 hours.

 5. How Many People Die From Puffer Fish Sushi Yearly?